-She has made more than 300 personal appearances, including dozens of radio and television interviews.
+She has made more than 400 personal appearances, including dozens of radio and television interviews.
 This includes lectures at the New Jersey State Historical Society, various city and state historical organizations in both NJ and Virginia, several Daughters of the American Revolution chapters, library organizations and private groups.
-She has been interviewed on several nationwide NPR stations, and dozens of online sites, as well as repeated interviews on Virginia Currents (PBS).
+She has been interviewed on numerous nationwide NPR stations, and dozens of online sites, as well as repeated interviews on Virginia Currents (PBS).
 She has recently been featured on C-SPAN’s new First Ladies Series, and is included in C-SPAN ‘s summary book on the subject, “FIRST LADIES: Presidential Historians on the Lives of 45 Iconic American Women.”
 She has also been invited to participate at the 19th National War of 1812 Symposium to be held at the University of Baltimore, in October, 2015.

-After moving to Williamsburg, Virginia in 2008, she began lecturing about the “old” First Ladies at the prestigious Christopher Wren Society, the adult education venue associated with the College of William and Mary, and offers similar programs at Christopher Newport University in Newport News, VA.
+After moving to Williamsburg, Virginia in 2008, she began lecturing about the “old” First Ladies at the prestigious Christopher Wren Society, now the Osher Institute, the adult education venue associated with the College of William and Mary.
+She and offers similar programs at Christopher Newport University in Newport News, VA.